Balrog777/Anubis-8.0/README.md

-# Anubis-8.0 only professionals trojan hacking tools
+# Anubis-8.0 only professionals hacking tools